|hope college > greek life > dorian|

 The Kappa Beta Phi, Dorian, Sorority was founded in 1921.
 The letters Kappa Beta Phi stand for friendship, love, and loyalty.
 The Dorian motto is simplicity of manner, strength of purpose, and beauty of character.

 The women of Kappa Beta Phi are devoted to bettering themselves and the Hope College Community.
 This is not only evident through their involvement on campus is various organizations, clubs, and sports teams, but also through their commitment to serving others.
-Dance Marathon, Relay for Life, dances at nursing homes, and a philanthropy project providing scholarships to underprivileged athletes at local high schools are examples of their service.
+Dance Marathon, Relay for Life, and an annual Zumba event benefitting the Leukemia and Lymphoma Society are examples of their service.

 The sisters of Kappa Beta Phi also enjoy spending time together at many social events forming lifelong memories and friendships.

 The Dorian Society was organized at Hope in 1921.
 The name Dorian represents that which is highest, finest, and simplest.
 The Doric column, notable for its strength, simplicity, and beauty, became the symbol of the society.
 Lavender and gold were chosen as the society's official colors and the yellow rose became the symbol of Dorian Friendship.